Beneor/homology-segment-analysis/README.md

-The example FMF and fragments data precalculated using the example script `batch-segmentanalysis-all-Xdiscs` (sections=discs, all fragments, fragment lengths 30 and 50) are given in `cytocountsData-examples` folder.
+The example FMF and fragments data precalculated using the example script `batch-segmentanalysis-all-Xdiscs` (sections=discs, all fragments, fragment lengths 30 and 50) are given in `Cytocountdata` folder.

 ## Ectopics data (FEC)
 Currently FEC are organized in set of 1-dimensional file tables.